PrincetonUniversity/hpc_beginning_workshop/README.md

 To familiarize yourself with the cluster's file systems and where to store to your files, review our [Data Storage](https://researchcomputing.princeton.edu/support/knowledge-base/data-storage) page.

 **IMPORTANT**: *You should run your jobs out of /scratch/network on Adroit and /scratch/gpfs on the other clusters.
 These filesystems are very fast and provide vast amounts of storage.
-Do not run jobs out of /tigress or /projects.
-These filesystems are slow and should only be used for backing-up the files that you produce on /scratch/gpfs or /scratch/network.
+Do not run jobs out of /projects.
+This storage system is slow and should only be used for backing-up the files that you produce on /scratch/gpfs or /scratch/network.
 Your /home directory on all clusters is small should only be used for storing source code, executables, Conda environments and small data sets*.